 - BA in Economics, Harvard University

-Stacy Marsella is a Professor in the Khoury College of Computer Sciences with a joint appointment in Psychology.
-Prior to joining Northeastern, he was a research professor in the Department of Computer Science at the University of Southern California and a research director at the Institute for Creative Technologies (ICT).
-Before joining ICT, he was at USC’s Information Sciences Institute (1996-2009) and Bell Labs (1995-1996).
+Stacy Marsella is a professor at the Khoury College of Computer Sciences with a joint appointment in psychology.
+Prior to joining Northeastern, he was a research professor in the Department of Computer Science at the University of Southern California and a research director at the Institute for Creative Technologies.
+Previously, he held positions at USC’s Information Sciences Institute (1996-2009) and Bell Labs (1995-1996).

-Professor Marsella’s multidisciplinary research is grounded in the computational modeling of human cognition, emotion and social behavior as well as the evaluation of those models.
-Beyond its relevance to understanding human behavior, the work has seen numerous applications, including health interventions, social skills training and planning operations.
-His more applied work includes frameworks for large-scale social simulations of towns and a range of techniques and tools for creating virtual humans, facsimiles of people that can engage people in face-to-face interactions.
+Marsella’s multidisciplinary research is grounded in the computational modeling of human cognition, emotion, and social behavior, as well as the evaluation of those models.
+Beyond its relevance to understanding human behavior, the work has seen numerous applications, including health interventions, social skills training, and planning operations.
+His applied work includes frameworks for large-scale social simulations of towns and a range of techniques and tools for creating virtual humans, facsimiles of people that can engage in face-to-face interactions.

-Professor Marsella’s leadership positions in computer science include serving as a general chair of AAMAS (Autonomous Agents and Multiagent Systems) and chair of IVA (Intelligent Virtual Agents).
+Marsella has served as a general chair of Autonomous Agents and Multiagent Systems and chair of Intelligent Virtual Agents.
 In 2010, he received an ACM SIIGART career award for his contributions to agent research.
-He is an associate editor of the IEEE Transactions on Affective Computing, currently is a board member of the International Foundation for Autonomous Agents and Multiagent Systems, and is on the steering committee for IVA.
-He is a fellow of the Society of Experimental Social Psychologists, a member of AAAI and a member of the International Society for Research on Emotions.
+He is an associate editor of the IEEE Transactions on Affective Computing, a board member of the International Foundation for Autonomous Agents and Multiagent Systems, and on the steering committee for Intelligent Virtual Agents.
+He is a fellow of the Society of Experimental Social Psychologists and a member of the Association for the Advancement of Artificial Intelligence and the International Society for Research on Emotions.